Vikms95/react-twitter-clone/README.md

 - Component hierarchy idea
   - App
     (isSignedIn)
       ?
-SignInContainer
+SignInView
         - SignInBanner
         - SignInForm
           - SignInModalForm
-      : FeedContainer
+      : Feed
-        -LeftPane (feedPane things that have in common)
+        -FeedNavbar (feedPane things that have in common)
           - Home
           - ToggleTheme
           - Explore
           - Notifications
           - Profile
-        -MiddlePane (feedPane things that have in common)
+        -FeedContent (feedPane things that have in common)
           - CreateTweet
           - FeedColumn
         -RightPane (feedPane things that have in common)